GranthikSom/GranthikSom/README.md

 # 🚀 About Me
-I’m a college student and developer focused on building cross-platform applications using Flutter, with a strong interest in low-level programming and system design.
-I enjoy creating products that are both visually appealing and easy to use, while continuously exploring Rust and how software interacts with hardware.
+>- I’m a developer focused on building cross-platform applications using Flutter, with a strong interest in low-level programming and system design.
+>- I enjoy creating products that are both visually appealing and easy to use, while continuously exploring Rust and how software interacts with hardware.